hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 Hitoshi Takeuchi is an media artist from Tokyo.
 The major themes of his work centre around media technology, relationship between space and image.
-Bachelor of Inter Media Art.
-Tokyo University of the Arts, Japan.